 Let’s clear this up: synchronization isn’t backup.
 Cloud-syncing services are an easy, effective way to keep vital files updated across several machines.

 But if you’re relying on it to save your skin in the case of an IT emergency, you’re running a serious risk.
 It would be best to have a professional cloud backup solution that recovers files from their original creation to the present day.

 The Cloud guarantees fast data recovery in the event of an emergency.

-The Cloud should and will work the way you expect it to work.
+The Cloud will always work the way you expect it to work.

-Not so.
-Cloud interoperability is the ability of a customer’s system to interact with a cloud service or one cloud service’s ability to interact with other cloud services by exchanging information according to a prescribed method for predictable results.
-Consider this if you want to move an application and data from one cloud to another.
+Cloud interoperability is the ability of a cloud service to interact with other cloud services with a prescribed method for predictable results.

 How can we help you?

-At Blue Fox Group, we help business leaders find more time to work on high-priority tasks, reduce costs over time and work from an IT Roadmap that increases margins, plans for IT spend and reduces error in a very systematic way.
-But even more than what we do, here’s what we won’t do:
+At Blue Fox Group, we help business leaders find more time to work on high-priority tasks, reduce costs over time, and work from an IT Roadmap that increases margins, plans for IT spending, and reduces errors systematically.

 Let’s make technology work for your business and help you exceed your business goals.